 Japanese Natural Stones also referred to as Tennen Toishi, Awasedo, or JNATs are a type of sedimentary whetstone which range from very soft to very hard and very coarse to very fine.
-These stones have a range of uses from honing razors, sharpening knives and other tools, as well as polishing traditional blades.
-There are a variety of designators to help determine the qualities and composition of a stone.
+These stones have a variety of uses from honing razors, sharpening knives and other tools, as well as polishing traditional blades.
+There are a range of designators to help determine the qualities and composition of each stone.
 Read below for more information.

 Types of Japanese Natural Stones (JNATs)